KingAkeem/url-graph/README.md

 ```

 ### Running App
-3. Start the Neo4j database.
+3. Start the Neo4j database, this will be based on the OS that you're using.
+Check Neo4j instructions for further explanation.

+4. Execute the application
 ```bash
 python main.py
 ```